baskwalla/Game-Status-Calculator/README.md

 1. A player can provide a name to identify themselves with respect to the game information being stored
 2. A player can increase or decrease their life total.
 Life total input shall be validated
 3. A player can reset the game to the default set of values.

 ### Poison Counters

+1. A player can apply Poison counters to the calculator UI

 ### Commanders